 Several sanctions were also extended to Belarus.
 A first package of additional sanctions was imposed on 2 March 2022, shortly followed by a second package on 9 March 2022, and a third package on 3 June 2022.
-These additional measures build upon the sanctions, which were last expanded in the aftermath of the presidential elections in Belarus in 2020.
+These additional measures build upon existing sanctions against Belarus, which were last expanded in the aftermath of the presidential elections in 2020.

 As these widened sanctions have significant effects on European stakeholders' business interests in Russia, Belarus and the contested areas of Ukraine, this brief provides an overview of the new measures and explains how they fit within the context of the existing sanctions.